Consultation Seminar

 1.0 Hour bi-weekly

-Over the course of the year, interns attend couples and group counseling case consultation meetings held bi-weekly.
-Once during Fall semester interns will individually present a ten minute case presentation during the group counseling case consultation meeting.
+Over the course of the year, interns attend the biweekly couples case consultation meetings.
 Interns attend with their co-therapist and consult about cases.
 Various forms of learning occur including watching videos of evidenced based couples counseling.
+Interns also attend the group counseling case consultation meeting held biweekly.
+Once during Spring semester interns individually present a ten-minute case presentation during the group counseling case consultation meeting.

 Professional Development and Areas of Concentration

-Interns have the opportunity to attend CWC staff development programs, as well as workshops and conferences offered by other university departments and community groups.
+Interns have the opportunity to attend CWC continuing education programs, as well as workshops and conferences offered by other university departments and community groups.

 Interns are offered an average of 4-6 hours per week over the course of the year for professional development and research activities.
-Interns may use some of this time to complete their dissertations, conduct job searches, and attend conferences, review video of their own clinical work or their supervisee’s clinical work, or conduct research.
+Interns may use some of this time to complete their dissertations, conduct job searches, attend conferences, review video of their own clinical work or their supervisee’s clinical work, or conduct research.
 Throughout the year, interns have the opportunity to develop an area of concentration.
-Examples of such include: Couples Counseling, International Initiatives, Crisis Intervention, Assessment, and Consultation.
+Examples of such include: Couples Therapy, International Initiatives, Crisis Intervention, Assessment, and Trauma.
 Interns receive additional hours during the summer to focus more on these projects.
+See samples and area of concentration template in Teams Files.